RagulSid/python-mini-projects/README.md

 in here you can find source code for all the python mini projects in my course and the voice assistant repository is a separate one ,you can find that in my profile.
 Thank you.

-These are the projects in this repository :
+These are the projects in this repository :  <br />
 **1.Digital Clock  <br />
 2.Image Compressor  <br />
 3.Tkinter Drawing  <br />